 Dr Aaraj earned a PhD with Highest Distinction in Applied Cryptography and Embedded Systems Security from Princeton University (USA).
 She has extensive expertise in applied cryptography, trusted platforms, security architecture for embedded systems, software exploit detection and prevention systems, and biometrics.
 She has over 15 years of experience with global firms, working in multiple geographies from Australia to the United States.

-Before joining TII, Dr Aaraj was Senior Vice President of Products & Cryptography Development at DarkMatter, a cyber-security leader based in the UAE.
+Before joining TII, Dr Aaraj was Senior Vice President of Product & Cryptography Development at DarkMatter, a cyber-security leader based in the UAE.
 She was formerly at Booz & Company, where she led consulting engagements in the communication and technology industry for clients globally.
 She also held a Research Fellow position with the Embedded Systems Security Group at IBM T.J.
 Watson Security Research in New York State, and with the Intel Security Research Group in Portland, Oregon, where she worked on Trusted Platform Modules and contributed to an early prototype of a TPM 2.0 based firmware.
 She also was a Research Staff Member at NEC Laboratories in Princeton, New Jersey.